BALAJI141031/fandomQuiz/README.md

 # fandomQuiz
  genralQuiz about india
- let know how much we know about india
+ lets know how much we know about india